exalt/exalt/packages/core/README.md

 Exalt Components are a small wrapper over native Web Components.
 This means they work as valid HTML elements and can be used anywhere HTML can be used, including other frameworks.
 You can use components to build independent and reusable pieces of your application.
 Components allow you to define your own html tags and hook into the component state and lifecycle.

 Component names must have a hypen in the name as required by the custom elements standard.
-By Default exalt components do not make use of the [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) in order to maintain compatibility with global css frameworks and other libraries.
-This can easily be enabled using the component options.
+By Default exalt components make use of the [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) in order to provide encapsulation.
+This can easily be disabled using the component options.

 In order to make a component usable, it needs to be defined with the CustomElementRegistry.
-Exalt Components also provide a static options object to allow for further customization.
-These two requirements can be done with or without decorators.
+Exalt Components provide a static options object for customizing component behavior.
+Defining and customizing a component can be done with the `define` decorator.
+To set default options for all components, you can set the options on `Component.defaultOptions`.

 **Options**
 - tag: string - sets the component tag.